spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 ---
 title: AWS OIDC Authentication
-description: Using OIDC to Authenticate SPIRE to AWS S3
+description: Using OIDC to Authenticate SPIRE to AWS S3 on Kubernetes
-weight: 3
+weight: 4
 toc: true
 aliases:
 menu: